mwpastore/sinja-sequel/README.md

 end
 ```

-**Note that registering the extension will automatically include Helpers!**
+**Note that registering the extension will automatically include Helpers and
+prepend Core!**

 After registering the extension, the `resource`, `has_many`, and `has_one` DSL
 keywords will generate basic action helpers.